typhoon2099/.dotfiles/README.md

 Note: You need to copy/paste the file to ensure that applications can pick it up properly (symlinking as per stow doesn't seem to work reliably).

+iTerm2 profile to import and use.
+For iTerm Modifiers should be remapped as
+such:

+- Control -> Right Command
+- Left Command -> Control
+- Right Command -> Left Command

+Brewfile to get up and running on MacOS quickly.

 ## neovim

 Text editor with lots of plugins for software development.
 A number of languages